-This dark pink garden specimen has two-toned flowers, white near the tips and on the corolla lobes (Baker and Oliver, 1967; Bond and Goldblatt, 1984; www.plantzafrica.com).
+The dark pink garden specimen in picture has two-toned flowers, white near the tips and on the corolla lobes.